 Why does the City mail out only 20 garbage tags?

 The City does not distribute the number of tags required for one garbage bag per bi-weekly set-out (or 26 tags/year).
 The City has decreased its distribution of garbage tags over the years to minimize the amount of garbage requiring disposal in our landfill while also incentivizing the use of the available recycling and green bin diversion programs.
 Please note, the City has been sending 20 tags in its annual garbage tag mailout since 2015.
-Any additional garbage tags required can be purchased at the City Centre (50 Andrew Street South), the Waste Diversion Site (100 Kitchener Street), or can be ordered online at OrilliaNow online portal or any of the following retailers listed here.
+Any additional garbage tags required can be purchased at the City Centre (50 Andrew Street South), the Waste Diversion Site (100 Kitchener Street), or can be ordered online at OrilliaNow online portal or any of the retailers listed below:

 The garbage tag program along with bi-weekly collection of garbage and the weekly collection of green bin organics and recycling have reduced the amount of garbage requiring disposal over the years, and with the implementation of the clear bag program we saw a 40% drop in the amount of garbage collected at the curb and a 16% increase in the amount of green bin organics (compost) and approximately 5% increase in recycling collected.
 This shows that the City's current waste programs, including the garbage tag program, are working as intended and are significantly reducing the amount of garbage being landfilled in Orillia because people are better utilizing the available diversion programs.
 This is vital to the community to preserve our remaining landfill capacity and addresses the Climate Action Plan Strategy.